AMD to Fuse FPGA AI Engines Onto EPYC Processors, Arrives in 2023

 AMD hasn't revealed any specifics of its FPGA-infused products yet, but the company's approach to connecting the Xilinx FPGA silicon to its chip will likely be quite a bit more sophisticated.
 While Intel leveraged standard PCIe lanes and its QPI interconnect to connect its FPGA chip to the CPU, AMD's recent patents indicate that it is working on an accelerator port that would accommodate multiple packaging options.

 Those options include 3D stacking chip tech, similar to what it currently uses in its Milan-X processors to connect SRAM chiplets, to fuse an FPGA chiplet on top of the processors' I/O die (IOD).
-This chip stacking technique would provide performance, power, and memory throughput advantages, but as we see with AMD's existing chips that use 3D stacking, it can also present thermal challenges that hinder performance if the chiplet is placed atop compute dies.
-AMD's description of an accelerator placed atop the I/O die makes plenty of sense because it would help address thermal challenges, thus allowing it to extract more performance from the neighboring CPU chiplets (CCDs).
+This chip stacking technique would provide performance, power, and memory throughput advantages, but as we see with AMD's existing chips that use 3D stacking, it can also present thermal challenges that hinder performance if the chiplet is placed close to the compute dies.
+AMD's option to place an accelerator atop the I/O die makes plenty of sense because it would help address thermal challenges, thus allowing AMD to extract more performance from the neighboring CPU chiplets (CCDs).

 AMD also has other options.
-By defining an accelerator port, the company can accommodate stacked chiplets on top of other dies or simply arrange them in standard 2.5D implementations that use a discrete accelerator chiplet instead of a CPU chiplet.
+By defining an accelerator port, the company can accommodate stacked chiplets on top of other dies or simply arrange them in standard 2.5D implementations that use a discrete accelerator chiplet instead of a CPU chiplet (see above diagrams).
 Additionally, AMD has the flexibility to bring other types of accelerators, like GPUs, ASICs, or DSPs, into play.
-This affords AMD a plethora of options for its own proprietary future products and could also allow customers to mix and match these various forms of compute into custom chips fabricated by AMD.
+This affords a plethora of options for AMD's own proprietary future products and could also allow customers to mix and match these various chiplets into custom processors that AMD designs for its semi-custom business.

+This type of foundational tech will surely come in handy as the wave of customization continues in the data center, as evidenced by AMD's own recently-announced 128-core EPYC Bergamo CPUs that come with a new type of 'Zen 4c' core that's optimized for cloud native applications.

-Victor Peng, AMD's president of its Adaptive and Embedded Computing group, said during the company's earnings call that the AI engine the company will incorporate into its CPUs is already used in image recognition and "all kinds" of inference applications in embedded applications and edge devices, like cars.
+Victor Peng, AMD's president of its Adaptive and Embedded Computing group, said during the company's earnings call that Xilinx already uses the AI engine in image recognition and "all kinds" of inference applications in embedded applications and edge devices, like cars.
 Peng noted that the architecture is scalable, making it a good fit for the company's CPUs.

 Inference workloads don't require as much computational horsepower and are far more prevalent than training in data center deployments.
 As such, inference workloads are deployed en masse across vast server farms, with Nvidia creating lower-power inference GPUs, like the T4, and Intel relying upon hardware-assisted AI acceleration in its Xeon chips to address these workloads.